Helping Laurel Park Place Reduce Energy Use And Drive Operational Efficiencies

 natural gas, and water utility data and existing BAS data to drive

-Installed building-level electric, natural gas, and water meters, and electric submeters on HVAC equipment to establish an industry-accepted weather adjusted baseline by which to accurately measure savings.
+Installed building-level electric, natural gas, and water meters, and electric submeters on HVAC equipment to establish industry-accepted weather adjusted baseline by which to accurately measure savings.

 Identified extreme inefficiencies in RTU scheduling and operation during unoccupied periods, which were corrected through optimized programming strategies.